ExecutiveOrder6102/ruby-rails-docker-compose-template/README.md

 You will also notice a custom entrypoint, this is because pgAdmin reads pgpass files relative to the logged in user, so you have to faff about moving it to a common location that's accessible by that user.
 But also changing the permissions of the file to be 600.

 #### docker-compose build
-The next step will perform docker build, passing through the ruby image version via the local.env file templated via .dev.makerc.
+The next step within make build will perform docker-compose, passing through the ruby image version via the local.env file templated via .dev.makerc.
 There is an assumption to assume "latest" if the argument is not passed to the dockerfile.
+Though in reality this would be an assumption for the baseline supported version you're running in production

 The dockerfile itself will copy the contents of the repo, ignoring whatever is specified in the .dockerignore file. **Ensure nothing sensitive can be built into these containers**